-To continue to accomplish its goals, the agency will need to maintain its relevant expertise through the recruitment, training and retention of highly qualified attorneys, economists, industry specialists, and information technology experts.
+In spite of the above fiscal austerity the agency will need to maintain its relevant expertise through the recruitment, training and retention of highly qualified attorneys, economists, industry specialists, and information technology experts.
 The importance of the recruitment and retention issue is likely to increase as the agency's experienced personnel reach retirement age, and in the face of competition from other federal agencies seeking to replace their retiring personnel.

-Expanding and enhancing the use of information technologies is one way in which the FMC is able to do more with less.
-The increasing importance of information technologies results not only from its contribution to the agency's ability to collect and process information more efficiently and accurately, but also because of the agency's need to keep up w ith the electronic-business practices of the industries it r egulates.
+Addressing the use of information technologies is one way in which the FMC is able to do more with less.
+The increasing importance of information technologies results not only from its contribution to the agency's ability to collect and process information more efficiently and accurately, but also because of the agency's need to keep up with the electronic-business practices of the industries it regulates.
 Greater use of information technology also helps make many of the aspects of licensing, certification and information filing simpler and easier to accomplish for the agency's stakeholders.
 IT is critical to the maintenance and effective use of various key agency databases.